Confidence and Self Belief – Where to Find It

 In our current world children are being given lots of opportunities which is great, but they are also growing up in a culture where rewards are more readily being given not for effort or improvement but simply for presence and attendance.

-As a modern-day martial arts instructor, I along with my team, use the traditional side of the taekwondo martial art to teach and reinforce in all our students, children to adults, the mindset to not give up and the confidence to face challenges and beat them.
-We teach them hard work is rewarded with personal improvement and in the grading structure they get external recognition for their hard work and improvement with a promotion and a new belt.
+As a modern-day martial arts instructor, I, along with my team, use the traditional side of the Taekwondo martial art to teach and reinforce in all our students, children to adults, the mindset to not give up and the confidence to face challenges and beat them.
+We teach them that hard work is rewarded with personal improvement, and in the grading structure they get external recognition for their hard work and improvement with a promotion and a new belt.

-A key element of traditional martial arts is both the mental (attitude and maturity) and the physical progression between gradings; grading progressions can’t be bought – it is earned through work which results in personal improvements.
-The student makes incremental steps between each grading to be mentally a little stronger and physically a little better; multiply that through the coloured belt gradings and you have a path for a beginner to become black belt.
-A black belt is not the belt you wear its is the person you have become and the person you strive to be.
+A key element of traditional martial arts is both the mental (attitude and maturity) and the physical progression between gradings; grading progressions can’t be bought – they are earned through work, which results in personal improvements.
+The student makes incremental steps between each grading, to be mentally a little stronger and physically a little better; multiply that through the coloured belt gradings, and you have a path for a beginner to become black belt.
+A black belt is not the belt you wear, it is the person you have become and the person you strive to be.

-Once a student begins to ‘get’ that hard work rewards them, they will begin to foster their own motivation to improve and learn and this is the student beginning to build these foundations.
-From these foundations the students starts to change from the inside, and this is where the student will find their confidence and belief in themselves.
-Thereafter any challenges, self-defence, strength, flexibility, compassion are all easy to learn.
+Once a student begins to ‘get’ that hard work rewards them, they will begin to foster their own motivation to improve and learn, and this is the student beginning to build these foundations.
+From these foundations the student starts to change from the inside, and this is where the student will find their confidence and belief in themselves.
+Thereafter any challenges, self-defence, strength, flexibility and compassion are all easy to learn.

 As an instructor, showing students how to build these foundations gives a purpose without an end.